elmerbulthuis/goodschema-rs/README.md

 ## types

 Rust types generated from the json schema specification are represented as new-types.
 This make (de)serialization easy and allows us to [parse-don't-validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).
 The `Deref` trait is implemented for every new-type to allow for better ergonomics.

+Composed types could be flattened, so if wou would have an all-of of all-ofs, then we could flatten them into one big all-of.
+Same goes for any-of and one-of.
+Types can only define either one-of, any-of, all-of or if-then-else, but not two or more of these at the same time.

 ### never